 The financial services industry depends heavily on the overall level of consumer spending, which affects each of our operating segments.
 We are exposed to general economic conditions that affect consumer confidence, consumer spending, consumer discretionary income or changes in consumer purchasing habits.
 Economic factors such as employment levels, business conditions, energy and fuel costs, interest rates, inflation rate and the strength of the ruble against foreign currencies (in particular the U.S. dollar) could reduce consumer spending or change consumer purchasing habits.
 A reduction in the amount of consumer spending could result in a decrease in our revenue and profits.
 If our merchants or partners make fewer sales of their products and services using our services or consumers spend less money per transaction, the volume of payments our Payment services segment processes will decline, resulting in lower revenue.
 A further weakening in the economy could have a negative impact on our merchants, as well as consumers who purchase products and services using our payment processing systems, which could, in turn, negatively impact our business, financial condition and results of operations, particularly if the recessionary environment disproportionately affects some of the market segments that represent a larger portion of our payment processing volume.
 In addition, these factors could force some of our merchants and/or agents to liquidate their operations or go bankrupt, or could cause our agents to reduce the number of their locations or hours of operation, resulting in reduced convenience of our service.
-Similarly, deteriorating economy and reduced consumer spending may translate into a decline in number of transactions with, or average ticket of, our SOVEST cards and may also affect the creditworthiness of customers, which could result in increased credit risk (see "-Our business is exposed to counterparty and credit risks").
-Tochka is also exposed to the negative repercussions of the economic slowdown since its business depends on the general level of entrepreneurial activity, which tends to be lower during such periods, while Rocketbank's debit cards and retail deposits business has a direct correlation with consumer spending levels and earning power.
+Similarly, deteriorating economy and reduced consumer spending may translate into a decline in number of transactions with, or average ticket of, our SOVEST cards and may also affect the creditworthiness of customers, which could result in increased credit risk (see "- Our business is exposed to counterparty and credit risks").
+Tochka is also exposed to the negative repercussions of the economic slowdown since its business depends on the general level of entrepreneurial activity, which tends to be lower during such periods.
 We also have a certain amount of fixed costs, including salaries and rent, which could limit our ability to adjust costs and respond quickly to changes affecting the economy and our business.